ibm-cloud-docs/apps/service-add.md

 # Adding a service to your app
 {: #add-service}

-When you create an app with {{site.data.keyword.cloud}} {{site.data.keyword.dev_console}}, you can add services from the App details page.
+When you create an app from the {{site.data.keyword.cloud}} console, you can add services from the App details page.
 You can also provision them directly from the {{site.data.keyword.cloud_notm}} catalog, outside the context of your app.
 {: shortdesc}

 When you add a service to an app, the action binds the service instance to the app and provisions the credentials.